-9. The Government is committed to sharply reducing public debt, which is expected to decline to 96 percent of GDP by March 2020.
+- 11. The Government is committed to sharply reducing public debt, which is expected to decline to 96 percent of GDP by March 2020.
 This is expected to be achieved by sustained fiscal efforts, policies to bolster growth, as well as additional measures.
-In designing and implementing these transactions, the Government will seek to ensure sound public sector governance and public debt management.

-10. The Government will further strengthen its debt management strategy and capacity.
-The efficiency of the Debt Management Branch will be strengthened through increased staffing of the middle office, skills training and effecting improvements to securities operations and domestic market development, with the help of IMF TA (funded by the Canadian Department of Foreign Affairs, Trade and Development).
-The new medium-term debt management strategy and 2015/16 borrowing plan aim to reduce the burden of servicing government debt over time, and to ensure that the government has access to several sources of financing, including the domestic bond market.
-A debt management business continuity strategy and function will also be developed with IMF TA and in conjunction with similar BoJ and AGD planning.
-The business continuity function will be defined through back office procedures In March 2015, the BOJ and the MOFP will finalize a Fiscal Agency Agreement on debt management operations and the debt issuance process.
+In designing and implementing these undertakings, the Government will seek to ensure sound public sector governance and public debt management. - 12.
+The Government is implementing its new medium-term debt management strategy and 2015/16 borrowing plan to reduce the burden of servicing government debt over time, and to ensure that the government has access to several sources of financing, including the domestic bond market. - 13.
+The Government will further strengthen its debt management strategy and capacity. - Strengthen efficiency of the Debt Management Branch through increased staffing of the middle office, skills training, and improving securities operations and domestic market development, with the help of IMF TA (funded by the Canadian Department of Foreign Affairs, Trade and Development). - Develop a debt management business continuity strategy and function with IMF TA, commencing in October 2015, and in coordination with BoJ and AGD.